-REFERENCE WEEK: September 30 - October 6
+REFERENCE WEEK: October 5 - October 11

-Economics and Statistics Office Phase 4, Elizabethan Square George Town, Grand Cayman CAYMAN ISLANDS, B.W.I.
+Economics and Statistics Office Phase III, Elizabethan Square George Town, Grand Cayman CAYMAN ISLANDS, B.W.I.

-Telephone 244-1613 or 949-0940 Facsimile 949-8782
+Telephone 244-1613 or 949-0940 Facsimile 949-8782 Website www.eso.ky

 FOREWORD

 This manual has been prepared for the benefit of persons involved with implementing the Cayman Islands Labour Force Survey.
 It is to be used primarily as a training and reference manual for survey interviewers.
 It is the MOST important aid provided for persons in their role as Interviewer.
 Interviewers should carry their manual with them when in the field and become familiar with its contents and layout so they can refer to it quickly.